SeanBlakeley/cornell-notes-gutenberg-block/readme.md

 1.0
 *Initial release into the wild*

-### Upgrade Notice
-1.0
-*Release*

 ### Translations
 * English - default
 This plugin is translation-ready

 ### How to Contribute to This Project
-All contributions are welcome - make a Pull Request or raise an issue on the [Github Repo](https://github.com/SeanBlakeley/cornell-notes/)
+All contributions are welcome - make a Pull Request or raise an issue.

 ### Plugin Creator
 [Sean Blakeley](https://github.com/SeanBlakeley)